July 1, 2008 Issue

 Bubble Colors

 This Exploratorium photo shows the colored bands produced by a soap film.
-To learn what causes these patterns, see Bubble Colors and also the University of the Pacific's Light Interference (don't miss the peacock).
+To learn what causes these patterns, see Bubble Colors.
 For more, visit Hyperphysics' Soap Film Interference.

 Login to Comment on this Item